The Mystical Nauthúsagil Ravine in South Iceland & its beautiful Waterfalls

 We stayed by the waterfall for some time before heading back.

 It was easier descending the small waterfall than it was ascending it.
-I didn't use the chains but slid down it seeing that I was already soaking wet.
+I didn't use the chains; I just slid down them, since I was already soaking wet.

 My husband took his shoes off while descending and carried them on his shoulder (photo below).